 Zen MONQ is a specially formulated blend featuring frankincense, sweet orange, and ylang-ylang with hints of black pepper, clary sage, dill seed, eucalyptus, lemon, rosemary, sage, spearmint, and tea tree, and has been scientifically proven to lead to relaxation.

-The three primary and some secondary ingredients of the blend have all been shown to lift mood and/or relieve symptoms of stress.
+The primary and secondary ingredients of the blend lift mood and relieve symptoms of stress.

 How to Use Zen for Stress Relief

 - Direction Inhalation: Use a Zen MONQ personal diffuser or the Zen MONQ-R to directly inhale the therapeutic benefits of Zen.
 Inhaling slowly through the mouth, exhale through the nose.
 MONQ should not be inhaled into the lungs.
 Wait 30 seconds and repeat 2-3 times.
 Use throughout the day to achieve optimal relaxation.

 - Diffuse: In a room diffuser, add Zen in a Bottle and diffuse as desired, day or night.